 When an egg is laid, there is already a small embryo present with approximately 40000 cells.
 The vitality of this embryo must be preserved until the point when the incubation process finally starts.
 To achieve this, the eggs have to be handled carefully and temperature ups and downs should be avoided.

-Also a too quick cooling of the eggs can cause embryonic More than a 0.1 weekly mortality.
+Also a too quick cooling of the eggs can cause embryonic mortality.
 Once the cell division is stopped the egg needs to cool down further.
 This is necessary to keep the thinning of the albumen and the amount of necrotic cell deaths under control.
 Control means that there are different optimal egg storage temperatures depending on storage length.

 For eggs that will be set within the next 4 days it is not necessary to keep them at a temperature below 20 °C, 21–22 °C is regarded as optimal.
 This relatively high temperature promotes the thinning of the albumen, which improves the gas exchange during early incubation.
 On the other hand it is low enough to maintain the vitality of the embryo.
 In most layer hatcheries it is common practise to store the eggs up to 10 days.
 For this storage length the recommended temperature is 16–18 °C. To avoid temperature-Ws (ups and downs) when moving the eggs from the farm to the hatchery the truck temperature should be set equal to the farm egg room temperature.

 The egg room in the hatchery can be kept at a slightly lower temperature.
 For storage beyond 10 days we do not recommend a temperature far below of 16 °C. In most situations this is not cost efficient and creates other problems when it comes to egg setting (egg sweating, long pre-warming time).
 Condensation on the eggs should be avoided by any means.
 It allows microorganism to multiply on the wet surface, penetrate the shell and contaminate the egg.
-It happens when cold stored eggs are brought to a When the birds aren’t feeling warm they will get together to increase the temperature as a group. environment for example the setter room and the egg temperature is lower than the dew point of the surrounding air.
+It happens when cold stored eggs are brought to a warm environment for example the setter room and the egg temperature is lower than the dew point of the surrounding air.
 So this is depending on temperature difference and humidity, but one can roughly say that the temperature increase should not be more than 11 °C in situations with little air movement.
 As soon as there is considerable air flow over the eggs the risk for egg sweating is minimised.

 To preserve the hatchability during long storage it is better to turn the eggs.
 If there is no automatic equipment installed, turning by hand three times each day is sufficient.
 Additionally it is possible to pre-incubate the eggs before storage to improve the vitality of the embryo.
 If the eggs are stored on cardboard trays it is beneficial to store the eggs upside down with the pointed end up.
 Be careful not to transport the eggs like this, because it can cause loose air cells.
 Beyond one week of storage, even under optimal conditions, the hatchability will drop 0.5–1.5 % per day with the percentage increasing as storage extends further.
 After two weeks of storage, the chick quality will also be impaired.